Syndicate Wars (DOS)

 - The Taser is interesting as it is mentioned in the prerelease press release so was clearly considered a significant weapon at some point.
 It's also said to be a "shield-piercing" weapon there, and from the list above a "hand2hand" weapon, so presumably would have short range like the Persuadertron.
 Going by the list above it seems the Taser became the Disruptor (which has a very taser-esque look to it), but which has a very different effect as it's not really a weapon, it only de-persuades civilians.

-- It's unknown what the Sonic Blast would be.
+- The Sonic Blast likely used the unknown weapon animation seen below.
+According to the magazine Play it would stun nearby enemies.
 If hacked into the game via editing level file loadouts, it appears with the Launcher icon, but does not zoom the screen out like the Launcher does.
 It cannot be fired.
 Equipping it causes the game to play the menu exit sound.

 - According to a pre-release article in C+VG magazine, the Graviton gun was originally called the "Quantum Devastator", hence "Q DEVASTATOR" above.